Click on any picture to see a larger version.

 The City of Morro Bay has all the tourist-oriented shops and restaurants you’d expect in a seaside town.
 The harbor is also a working port for a fleet of fishing boats (and fishermen).
 But Morro Bay may be particularly noteworthy for what it lacks.

-It’s an Indisputable Fact that beach towns (and any other places that attract motorized visitors) need parking meters and aggressive enforcement officers to ration their limited parking as fairly as possible— and (coincidentally?) to provide reliable revenue from the inevitable violations.
-Nearby Pismo Beach and downtown San Luis Obispo have meters and meter maids.
+It’s an Indisputable Fact that beach towns (and any other places that attract motorized visitors) need parking meters and aggressive enforcement officers to ration their limited parking as fairly as possible— and (by pure coincidence) to provide the cities with reliable revenue from the inevitable violations.
+Nearby Pismo Beach and downtown San Luis Obispo have meters and enforcement officers.
 Morro Bay does not.
 How do they ever manage without them?
 Let me now indulge in a bit of the reflection that travel often encourages.

-While I can’t deny the efficacy of meters and enforcement as a dependable revenue source for cities, I have long questioned whether they actually benefit anyone who needs parking.
-Living near Southern California’s beaches, I can’t avoid noticing that, despite all the meters and perhaps the world’s most ruthlessly efficient meter maids, parking anywhere near the beach on a sunny weekend is all but impossible.
-But a ticket doesn’t make a tardy driver’s space available for someone else.
-And the meter maids’ forlorn patrols of their sparsely-occupied territories during the off season can only serve their need to remain employed and in practice.
+I have long questioned whether meters, restrictions, and enforcement actually ensure the fairest access to limited parking.
+Living near Southern California’s beaches, I can’t avoid noticing that despite all the meters, convoluted restrictions, and ruthlessly aggressive enforcement, parking anywhere near the beach on a sunny weekend is all but impossible.
+A ticket may generate vital revenue for a cash-strapped city, but it doesn’t make an overstaying driver’s space available for someone else.
+And the parking enforcement officers’ forlorn patrols of their sparsely-occupied territories during the off-season can only serve their need to remain employed and in practice.

-In June 2009 (a week after I took these pictures), the Morro Bay
+I mention all this because in June 2009 (a week after I took these pictures), the

-City Council rejected a proposal to install parking meters as a revenue
+Morro Bay City Council rejected a proposal to install parking meters as a revenue source,

-has on a laboratory rat.
-They may have also recognized that visitors
+experimenter’s electric shock has on a laboratory rat.
+They may have also recognized that

-are more likely to spend time (and money) in the city when they’re not
+visitors are more likely to spend time (and money) in the city when they’re not under the

-lunchtime, I made a small detour to Morro Bay because I knew I could
+area at lunchtime, I made a small detour to Morro Bay because I knew I could take my time

 The semi-ghost town of Harmony— Population 18, according to the sign at the entrance to the town— is just off Highway 1, 7 kilometers south of Cambria on the way to or from Hearst Castle.
 It was founded in 1869 by Italian-speaking Swiss dairy farmers who, as the story goes, feuded over land ownership until someone got killed.
 That finally convinced everyone involved to settle their disputes and live henceforth in harmony.
 And so they renamed the town in 1907 to commemorate the accord.
 The creamery became locally famous, operating until the 1950s when relocating to more populous San Luis Obispo proved economically advantageous.